 From pale ale to dark stout, fruit beer to Bavarian lagerbier; we lead the way in quality and diversity.
 We have a beer for everyone.
 Our head brewer ensures that all styles are made authentically, cutting no corners and constantly renewing plant and machinery for the highest quality.
 Our SALSA (Safe And Local Supplier Approval) accreditation and yearly audit attest to this.

 Despite all our years, this family owned brewery is still small, preferring to concentrate on perfecting beers rather than manufacturing volume.
 Great care is taken to let the beer mature as it must.
-Cask-conditioning is as it says, not tank-conditioning, all bottles are bottle-conditioned – and never filtered, lagerbier can be allowed a full three months to mature naturally before kegging without filtration.
+Cask-conditioning is as it says, not tank-conditioning, most bottles are bottle-conditioned with a small number of beers filtered, lagerbier can be allowed a full two months to mature naturally before kegging without filtration.
 The results speak volumes – we have local, national and international awards.